ingo-m/py-air-quality/README.md

 Connect the SDS011 particulate sensor to one of your Raspberry Pi's USB ports.

-To continuously measure the concentration of air particulates every 5 minutes, we can use cron tab.
+To continuously measure the concentration of air particulates every 5 minutes, use cron tab.
 You can read an introduction to cron tab [here](https://linuxiac.com/how-to-use-cron-to-schedule-tasks-the-complete-beginners-guide/).

 Open crontab from the bash command line:
 ```bash